Australia Exchange - University of Canberra

 Most study abroad students choose to live in the UC University Residences, where ISU students will meet other international students and participate in social events and activities.
 The housing options are Cooper Lodge, Weeden Lodge, and University of Canberra Village.
 These options range from studio to multi-bedroom apartments.
 Cooper and The Village are closer to classroom buildings, and Weeden is closer to shops and the business district.

 Students can research housing and catering options online: UC Accommodations

 This program offers a limited amount of exchange spots, awarded on a first-come-first-serve basis.
+(As of July 6, 2017, all available exchange spots have been awarded.
+However, it is quite possible that applicants will withdraw and an exchange spot will open up.
+If interested, you should apply and you will be notified if an exchange spot becomes available.)
 With an exchange spot, you will pay a program fee that is close to ISU in-state tuition (about $4,860).
 This includes tuition, fees, and ISU’s CISI insurance.
 Your ISU tuition and fees will be applied to your ISU university bill.
 Of course, there are other out of pocket expenses.
 These include airfare, housing, food, books and supplies, and travel expenses.

 For more detail, please click on the "budget sheet" at the top of this page.

 The University of Canberra’s study abroad office invites ISU students to go on excursions to Surf Camp, Cairns (Great Barrier Reef), and the Blue Mountains.
 ISU students can be matched with a “buddy” – an Aussie who has also studied abroad.